Onboarding

 python -m yothere.onboarding apply consent --yes

-status prints each step and exits non-zero until the required steps pass (the optional voice step is not required). apply <step> runs one step, printing the plan and waiting for y on a confirm-before-apply step unless you pass --yes.
+status prints each step and exits non-zero until the required steps pass. apply <step> runs one step, printing the plan and waiting for y on a confirm-before-apply step unless you pass --yes.

 Note There is no yothere onboard subcommand.
 Onboarding is driven through the module (python -m yothere.onboarding); yothere init is the separate quick-start scaffold.